(Translate this site)

 Once I became aware we weren't really doing anything, but just thinking it, I became very dis-satisfied with the status quo.

-This mind sex was great, but it wasn't right somehow to do it to the exclusion of the real thing.
-Where I came from the closest thing to mind sex was your own imagination, and that was heavily frowned upon, to put it mildly.
+This mind sex was great, but it somehow wasn't right to do it to the exclusion of the real thing.
+Where I came from, the closest thing to mind sex was your own imagination, and that was heavily frowned upon, to put it mildly.
+I don't think any red-blooded 20th century American man would feel differently about it.

 But there were substantial obstacles to achieving such an event with Sym.

 For one thing, it was amazingly difficult to persuade Symantici into having real sex.
 She'd been trained and/or programmed since Issuance to avoid 'physical collisions' and contact of all kinds.
+Physical contact was one of the few real dangers the Sol still faced.
+So most all aspects of their existence (especially Sol like Symantici) were grouped about virtual experiences.

 Heck, I learned that any physicality at all was fast becoming unusual for Sym's people as a whole-- except for the male Sol.
 And even they often spent time in pure data form, as Jerrera had been prior to our encounter.

-It seemed the Sol were over time all turning into permanent machine ghosts like our own Will, Jorgon, and Yamal onboard the Pagnew.
-But those crew members had at least lived in physical form for many decades or longer before moving into their virtual digs.
+It seemed the Sol were (over time) all turning into permanent machine ghosts like our own Will, Jorgon, and Yamal onboard the Pagnew.
+But those crew members had at least lived in physical form for many decades or longer, before moving into their virtual digs.
 Many Sol never left Fance at all these days.

-Owning a physical body was for Sol like Sym something like a rich 20th century person owning an expensive restored antique car (which had all its internals updated to the latest and greatest technologies available of course).
+Owning a physical body was for Sol like Sym something like a rich 20th century person owning an expensive restored antique car (which had all its internals updated to the latest and greatest technologies available, of course).
 Like that 20th century aficionado, Sym rarely actually got into her body and drove it anywhere.
-Usually she stayed in Fance like all good modern Sol.
+Usually she stayed in Fance, like all good modern Sol.
 But to pose effectively as Jerrera in the remote location aboard the Pagnew, facing possibly unexpected challenges, she'd put on her body, shape-changed it for disguise, and made her foray.
 Once she'd dealt with Arbitur and retrieved me, she'd elected to pump me for information before 'changing' back out of her physical form.
-And that's the only reason she'd been corporeal when I met her.
+And that's the only reason she'd been embodied when I met her.

 And it seemed Sym's self-containment in her physical form may also have played a part in the isolation which left her vulnerable to Ovizatataron's designs.